NicholasReis/Chatbot14/README.md

 	Bot: You mentioned walking with me.
 	User: i remember walking with you
 	Bot: Do you often think of walking with you?

-Instead of using System.out.println() I created a class print to use instead.

 You can set the number of iterations by changing line 41: int n = 3;